Pound sterling: Gold standard

-During the American War of Independence and the Napoleonic wars, Bank of England notes were legal tender, and their value floated relative to gold.
+During the American War of Independence and the Napoleonic Wars, Bank of England notes were legal tender, and their value floated relative to gold.
 The Bank also issued silver tokens to alleviate the shortage of silver coins.
 In 1816, the gold standard was adopted officially, with silver coins minted at a rate of 66 shillings to a troy pound (weight) of sterling silver, thus rendering them as "token" issues (i.e. not containing their value in precious metal).
 In 1817, the sovereign was introduced, valued at 20/–.
 Struck in 22‑carat gold, it contained 113 grains or 7.32238 g of fine gold and replaced the guinea as the standard British gold coin without changing the gold standard.

 By the 19th century, sterling notes were widely accepted outside Britain.
 The American journalist Nellie Bly carried Bank of England notes on her 1889–1890 trip around the world in 72 days.
 During the late 19th and early 20th centuries, many other countries adopted the gold standard.
 As a consequence, conversion rates between different currencies could be determined simply from the respective gold standards. £1 sterling was equal to US$4.87 in the United States, Can$4.87 in Canada, ƒ12.11 in Dutch territories, F 25.22 in French territories (or equivalent currencies of the Latin Monetary Union), 20ℳ 43₰ in Germany, Rbls 9.46 in Russia or K 24.02 in Austria-Hungary.
-After the International Monetary Conference of 1867 in Paris, the possibility of the UK joining the Latin Monetary Union was discussed, and a Royal Commission on International Coinage examined the issues, resulting in a decision against joining monetary union.
+After the International Monetary Conference of 1867 in Paris, the possibility of the UK joining the Latin Monetary Union was discussed, and a Royal Commission on International Coinage examined the issues, resulting in a decision against joining it.

-First world war: suspension of the gold standard
+First World War: suspension of the gold standard

 The gold standard was suspended at the outbreak of First World War in 1914, with Bank of England and Treasury notes becoming legal tender.
 Before that war, the United Kingdom had one of the world's strongest economies, holding 40% of the world's overseas investments.
 But after the end of the war, the country was highly indebted: Britain owed £850 million (about £ today) with interest costing the country some 40% of all government spending.
 The British government under Prime Minister David Lloyd George and Chancellor of the Exchequer Austen Chamberlain tried to make up for the deficit with a deflationary policy, but this only led to the Depression of 1920–21.

 By 1917, production of gold sovereigns had almost halted (the remaining production was for collector's sets and other very specific occasions), and by 1920, the silver coinage was debased from its original .925 fine to just .500 fine.
 That was due to a drastic increase in silver prices from an average 27/6d. [£1.375] per troy pound in the period between 1894 and 1913, to 89/6d. [£4.475] in August 1920.